Odessacool1/crypto-security-toolkit/README.md

 This repository is a curated knowledge base for crypto traders, DeFi users and anyone who wants to operate more safely in the crypto ecosystem.

 It brings together the core infrastructure used by experienced market participants to improve privacy, reduce risk and build a more secure workflow.

 ---

+## Table of Contents

+- Why this project exists
+- Categories
+- Quick Overview
+- Typical Crypto Security Architecture
+- Basic Setup for a Crypto Trader
+- Common Threats in Crypto
+- Operational Security Rules
+- Who this repository is for
+- Security Principles
+- Full Guides
+- Contributing
+- Disclaimer

+---